 Genefron Diagnostic Kit:

-Genefron PDK IFR 300 (RA patients) – Used for predicting RA patients’ response to second line, anti-TNF family of drugs (such as Humira, Enbrell etc).
+Genefron PDK IFR 300 (RA patients) – Is used for predicting RA patients’ response to second line, anti-TNF family of drugs (such as Humira, Enbrell etc).
 The test is based on specific biomarkers (specific gene expression levels) of the patient immune system.
-The accuracy of the testis 88%, (Vs. 50%-60% random success) and it is approved by the Israeli MOH.
+The accuracy of the testis 88%, (Vs. 50%-60% random success) and it is approved by the Israeli MOH and recommended by the Israeli society of rheumatology.